 Especially with work, it is often not what is said but how it is said.
 Whether in an email (words really matter) or in your body language during a conversation (where words matter less) you need to be conscious of how people perceive you.
 How you come across in your tone, and how you carry yourself professionally will stick in people’s minds.
 If you are perceived negatively with how you are communicating your thoughts or actions, it can be detrimental to your overall reputation.
 Take a look at some of your recent emails to leaders or think back to a recent conversation you had.
 Think about how you could have approached things differently and start being conscious before you push send of how your message is being portrayed.

-What other tips do you recommend for someone with an ambitious nature in the workplace?
+What other career tips do you recommend for someone with an ambitious nature in the workplace?
 I love gathering new ways to learn at work!

 All the best,